-Enter the following lines in your console:
+Execute the following lines on your console:

 # /sbin/iptables -A OUTPUT -p tcp --dport 80 -j ACCEPT # /sbin/iptables -A INPUT -p tcp --dport 80 -j ACCEPT

-- Add the port forwarding
+- Add port forwarding.

-Execute the following line in your console:
+Execute the following line on your console:

 # iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080

-- Restart and save
+- Restart and save.

 Restart your firewall: